AkiKurisu/Next-Gen-Dialogue-Example-Project/README.md

 # Next-Gen-Dialogue-Showcase
- Example project for Next Gen Dialogue
+Example project for Next Gen Dialogue (Waiting for approval of AssetStore)